rachelmgray/rachelmgray.github.io/cv.md

 - *Statistically Inferring the Hubble Constant using Gravitational Wave Signals*, **BritGrav**, Portsmouth, UK  (Apr 2018)

 ## Seminars and colloquia
-- colloquium speaker at University of Portsmouth's Institute of Cosmology and Gravitation (November 2023)
+- Colloquium speaker at University of Portsmouth's Institute of Cosmology and Gravitation (November 2023)
 - Seminar for University of Southampton's Gravity Seminar series (November 2023)
 - Seminar at Cardiff University, UK Nov 2022
 - Seminar at University of Cambridge, UK Oct 2022